Board + Advisory Committees

 • Kent (District 5)

-Bryan Ohno is the Director of Soos Creek Studio, a contemporary ceramic studio that creates sustainable-use pottery, and trains the next generation of youth potters.
-Bryan’s diverse career has led him to direct two art galleries in Tokyo and Seattle.
+Bryan Ohno is the Director of Soos Creek Studio, a contemporary ceramic studio that creates sustainable use pottery, and trains the next generation of youth potters.
+Bryan’s career has led him to direct two art galleries in Tokyo and Seattle.
 He was also the founding director of MadArt.
 Bryan previously served on 4Culture’s Art Advisory Committee.
-Bryan received his Bachelors of Arts degree in Fine Arts from the University of Puget Sound.
-Bryan also serves on the Kent Arts Commission; he and his family have made their home in Kent since the early 1990s.
+Bryan received his Bachelor of Arts degree in Fine Arts from the University of Puget Sound.
+Bryan also serves on the Kent Arts Commission.

 • AC Petersen